bitwarden/contributing-docs/README.md

 - Contribute - information on how to contribute to the project.
 - Architecture - high-level architecture documentation.

+### Style guide

+Please follow the following (very brief) style guide:

+- Use numbered paragraphs for all instructions or procedures.
+Start each paragraph with a verb (“click”, “type”, “restart”, etc).
+- Use code blocks for all commands.
+Don't write them in-line.
+- Avoid long paragraphs - this documentation should be to-the-point and instructional.

 ### Conditional Content

 The Contributing Docs site is used both for internal and external contributors.
 To this end we've